shufo/vscode-blade-formatter/README.md

 # vscode-blade-formatter

-A Blade file formatter for VSCode
+A Blade file formatter extension for VSCode

 ## Screencast